Azure/azure-powershell/src/StackHCI/StackHCIVm.Autorest/examples/Get-AzStackHciVMNetworkInterface.md

 This command gets a specific network interface in the specified resource group.

-### Example 2: List all Netowrk Interfaces in a Resource Group
+### Example 2: List all Logical Networks in a Resource Group
 ```powershell
 PS C:\> Get-AzStackHCIVmNetworkInterface -ResourceGroupName 'test-rg'
 ```